harold-js/harold-website/src/docs/guides.md

 }}
 ```

-Handlebars engine will then inject all of these parameters into partial's placeholders.
-Head partial looks like:
+The Handlebars engine injects those parameters into the partial's placeholders.
+The `head` partial looks like this:

 ```handlebars
 <!DOCTYPE html>